nbicocchi/learn-microservices/modules/communication-async/slides/1 - Async communication.md

 ## Brokerless Messaging Systems

-Brokerless messaging enables direct communication between applications or components **without relying on a central message broker**.
-This reduces latency, simplifies deployment, and improves scalability, making it ideal for high-performance distributed systems.
+**Brokerless messaging** allows applications to communicate directly without a central broker, reducing latency and complexity.

-[ZeroMQ](https://zeromq.org/) is a lightweight, high-performance messaging library that supports brokerless communication.
-It provides **asynchronous sockets** with patterns like **publish/subscribe, request/reply, and push/pull**, allowing low-latency messaging across threads, processes, and machines.
-ZeroMQ abstracts the network layer, letting developers focus on application logic.
+* ZeroMQ: a high-performance library offering asynchronous sockets and patterns like pub/sub, request/reply, and push/pull.
+It enables fast, low-latency communication across threads, processes, and machines while abstracting networking details.

-[NanoMsg](https://nanomsg.org/) is a simplified, modular messaging library inspired by ZeroMQ.
-It supports **common messaging patterns** (pub/sub, pipeline, request/reply) and multiple transports (TCP, IPC, in-process).
-NanoMsg emphasizes **robustness, portability, and ease of maintenance**, making it suitable for scalable distributed applications.
+* NanoMsg: a simpler, modular alternative inspired by ZeroMQ, supporting similar messaging patterns and transports (TCP, IPC, in-process), with a focus on robustness, portability, and maintainability for scalable systems.

 #### Advantages
 1. **No Single Point of Failure**: Brokerless systems avoid the broker becoming a single point of failure, making the architecture more resilient to certain types of failures.